baba-chene/Baba-is-us/README.md

 # Baba-is-us
 Baba is us is a video game made for a school project.
 It is heavily inspired from Baba is you, and tries to expand the concept in multiplayer.

+## Setup

+First clone the repository.

+To run from CLI, run `./gradlew desktop:run`.

+To run from Eclipse, install the Buildship Gradle Integration plugin, then go to `File > Import > Gradle` and select the `core` folder.

+For other IDE, check out the [libgdx documentation](https://libgdx.badlogicgames.com/documentation/gettingstarted/Importing%20into%20IDE.html)

 ## TODO List

 ### Setup